Slavek592/NChatter/README.md

 # NChatter

-This is an NChatter application made by Viacheslav Nikiforov.
-At that moment it is being preparing.
+This is an NChatter chatting application made by Viacheslav Nikiforov.